davidsword/ssp/README.md

 # SSP - Modern Front-End Dev Skill Challenge

 This is my take on a creative code challenge to develop a splash screen.
-The challenge instructions are minimal, providing only business-card-level details, a black and white logo, and an eps a vector with hipster forest graphics (aka: complete creative freedom).
+The challenge instructions were minimal: provided with business-card-level details, a black and white logo, and an eps a vector with hipster forest graphics (aka: complete creative freedom) - make a simple splash page.
 After three sit downs, this is what I created:

 🚀 https://io.davidsword.ca/ssp/

 ## Break Down